fr4nk014/MISI-emu-autosplitter-thingy/README.md

 1. Run PCSX2 and boot Scare Island
 2. Create your run savestate (New Game -> Select Mike -> Press F1 when Mike comes out of the entrance elevator)
 3. Open your splits and start running
+- Enable "Global Hotkeys" from your LiveSplit settings
 - Remember that this program manually presses your P key, so having the emulator window focused is recommended.